eschan145/DieKnow/COMPILING.md

    g++ -Ofast -Wall -shared -std=c++20 -static -o src/dlls/gui.dll src/gui.cpp -lgdi32 -lcomctl32
    ```

+Note that if you use another compiler such as MSVC or CL, you will need to link additional libraries such as `user32` or `shell32` or even `advapi32`.

 Several options are used:

 * `-Ofast` compiles into the FASTEST DLL as it possibly can.